jcsherin/jcsherin.github.io/posts/dremel-column-striping.md

 # Metadata: Repetition Level

+The list data type is variable length.
+Unlike other data types a single list can explode into multiple rows of values when flattened.
+So the metadata needs to capture how many elements are there in the list.
+The empty list is already handled by definition level metadata.

+It also gets trickier when you consider nested lists.
+In the schema definition if a path has 2 or more list data type, then it is a nested list.

+- [ ] **TODO:** Concrete example of list with scalar type
+- [ ] **TODO:** Concrete example of List(Struct({k1: List(...)})) 2-level
+- [ ] **TODO:** List(Struct({k1: Struct(k1: List(...))})) 2-level w/ skip

+The idea is similar to definition levels.
+In the schema for each path maintain a count of the number of lists which are seen.
+So if there are two list fields in a schema path, then the repetition levels can be values in the range (inclusive) [0, 2].
+A flattened value can have a repetition level of 0, 1 or 2 all with different interpretations.

+The first element always inherits the repetition level of its parent list.
+This is the important bit which makes reconstruction of the original structure feasible.
+It acts as a marker which informs us where a list begins.

+If there is no parent list, then the repetition level of the first element is always zero.
+The implication here is that this is also marks a record boundaries.
+When you see that a flattened value has a repetition level which is zero, you know that it is the start of a new nested value.

+- [ ] **TODO:** Concrete examples like AltText.Language.Keyword

 # Metadata: required fields only path

+If the schema path contains only required fields then both definition and repetition level values are going to be zero.
+This path contains no optional fields or any list data types.
+The original structure can be reconstructed from the schema.

 ---

 In columnar storage values of a single column attribute are stored